ishitagod/community-guardian-project/README.md

 AI-powered community safety digest.
 Filters noise from real local alerts using Groq AI — with a rule-based fallback that works offline.

-Built for the Palo Alto Networks take-home challenge.
+Built for the Palo Alto Networks IT Case challenge.

 ---